Georgia–Tennessee football rivalry: Series history

-From 1899 to 1989, UT and UGA met only 21 times before the Southeastern Conference (SEC) expanded to twelve members and split into two divisions of six members each, West and East.
-(The conference expanded by 2 members (Texas A&M and Missouri) in 2012; therefore the SEC West and East divisions have currently seven members each.)
+From 1899 to 1991, UT and UGA met only 21 times before the Southeastern Conference (SEC) expanded to twelve members and split into two divisions of six members each, West and East.
 UGA held a 10–9–2 series lead in the rivalry before annual play began in 1992.
-Since 1992, the Dawgs and Vols have both been in the SEC's Eastern Division and have met annually on the football field.
+From 1992-2023, the Dawgs and Vols were both in the SEC's Eastern Division and met annually on the football field.
 The largest margin of victory overall was Tennessee by 46 points in 1936 at Sanford Stadium in Athens in their 46–0 victory.
 The largest margin of victory for Georgia is by 44 points in 1981 at Sanford Stadium in their 44–0 victory.
-The longest win streak for Georgia is 6, from 2017-2022.
-The longest win streak for Tennessee is 9 from 1989 to 1999.
+The longest win streak is a tie between Georgia and Tennessee, with 9; Georgia's 9-game streak from 2017 to 2025 and Tennessee's 9-game streak from 1989 to 1999.

 Throughout the 1990s, Tennessee went 9–0 vs Georgia, holding a nine-game win streak.
 Georgia ended the streak in 2000 under head coach Jim Donnan when they defeated the Volunteers 21–10.
 In 2001, the Mark Richt era began at Georgia.
 He led the Bulldogs to wins against the Volunteers in his first three seasons, beginning with a memorable upset in Knoxville in 2001.
 In 2007, Tennessee defeated Georgia 35–14 to win the tie-breaker for the conference title game.
 In the 2009 game, the Vols defeated Georgia 45–19 under first and only season under Lane Kiffin.
 Georgia held a 6–4 advantage over the Volunteers in the 2000s.

 In 2010, Derek Dooley became the Tennessee head coach.
 Throughout his tenure he went 0–3 vs Bulldogs, and Georgia extended a five-game winning streak against Tennessee.
 Georgia continued their streak until 2015 when Tennessee defeated the Bulldogs 38–31 in Knoxville, under head coach Butch Jones.
 From 2011 to 2016, every game in the series was decided by eight points or less, including one overtime thriller in 2013.
-In 2016 Kirby Smart succeeded Mark Richt as Georgia head coach.
+In 2016, Kirby Smart succeeded Mark Richt as Georgia head coach.
 That year, Tennessee won by a Hail Mary pass with 4 seconds left on the clock.
 In the 2017 meeting, Georgia defeated Tennessee 41–0 in Knoxville, giving Tennessee its worst home loss since 1905.
-In 2018, Georgia defeated Tennessee 38–12 in Athens at Sanford Stadium in 2018.
+In 2018, Georgia defeated Tennessee 38–12 in Athens at Sanford Stadium.

 Georgia's 2019 victory gave UGA the series lead for the first time since Tennessee had taken the lead in 1993.
-Georgia currently holds a 6 game win streak in the rivalry after their victory in the 2022 game.
+Georgia currently holds a 9-game win streak, their most in series history, after their victory in the 2025 game.

+The SEC eliminated divisions beginning with the 2024 season.
+As part of a two year bridge agreement, the schools continued their annual series for 2024 and 2025, both Georgia victories.
+Beginning with the 2026 season, Georgia and Tennessee will meet every other season with the Vols visiting Athens in 2027 and the Bulldogs visiting Knoxville in 2029.